Vlad29052003/Talio/README.md

 - The application may not be distributed or sold without our permission.
 - The application may not be used for any illegal purposes.
 - Our team is not responsible for any damages resulting from the use of this application.

-If you have any questions about the use of this application or its associated materials, please contact us at one of our email addresses.